Skip to content

 Quick Start Guide#

-On completion of the Quick Start you will have a full Kubernetes cluster with a single node that includes both the controller and the worker.
-Such a setup is ideal for environments that do not require high-availability and multiple nodes.
+Completing this Quick Start results in a single-node Kubernetes cluster that incorporates both the controller and worker roles.
+This setup is ideal for environments that don't require high availability or multiple nodes.

 Prerequisites#